venkat-mr369/GoogleCloudPlatform/db-migration.md

 grant all on *.* to 'venkat'@'Public-of-vm';
 flush privileges;

-GRANT ALL PRIVILEGES ON *.* TO 'venkat'@'%' IDENTIFIED BY 'PASSWORD' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'venkat'@'%' IDENTIFIED BY 'pwd123' WITH GRANT OPTION;
 flush privileges;